by William Cohen-Kiraly

 Leading her through a maze of hallways in the first basement, Reid took her to a pair of doors.
 “This one,” she said pointing, “is for the female agents when we have them.
 This one,” she said pointing to the other door, “is the locker room for the male agents.
 Let me knock and let them know you are coming.”

-“Fuck that,” said Hillary, pushing past Reid and opening the door.
+Hillary pushed past Reid and opened the door.
 There were a couple of agents just coming out of the showers.
 Seeing the president, one quickly dove for his towel the other just stood there at attention.
-Both started to protest but cut off their remarks after seeing the look on her face.
+Both started to protest but, seeing the look on her face, swallowed their remarks.

 “Get the hell out,” she barked at them.
 “Go to the women’s locker, if you want.
 I’ll only be a minute.”